Vision Laudato Sii

 In order to do this, we follow the Connected Geography scheme.
 Our teaching equips pupils with knowledge about places and people, resources in the environment and an understanding of the interaction between physical and human processes that have shaped our landscape and environments.
 Geographical knowledge, understanding and skills provide the framework to explain how the Earth’s features are shaped, interconnected and change over time.
 We also want the children to develop geographical skills: collecting and analysing data, using maps, atlases, globes, aerial photographs and digital mapping to name, identify and locate countries, continents and oceans.
 We want the children to be able to communicate their learning in a variety of ways including sketch maps with a key and diagrams, tables and graphs and writing.
 We want the children to enjoy and love learning about geography both inside and outside the classroom, including educational visits to develop fieldwork and to practise their geographical skills.

 Geography is taught in all Key Stages in half-termly topics.
 Each unit of learning starts with a main question that is then answered through ancillary questions, showing it is an enquiry subject.
-By the end of the current academic year, we will study two units per year group with the aim of teaching three in the 2021-2022 academic year.
 Each topic will teach the children locational and place knowledge, aspects of human and physical geography as well as developing a range of geographical skills and fieldwork.
 The curriculum is designed to build on the children’s prior learning and to widen their knowledge of world from their immediate surroundings and locality to countries in Europe and in other continents.

 |Year Group||Topic 1||Topic 2|